 Construction of the Porters Creek Dam remediation was completed in November 2016 with Shoalhaven Water successfully delivering this critical project on time and under budget.
 The upgrade was engineered by Gutteridge Haskins and Davy (GHD) and constructed by Leed Engineering and Construction.

-Following some dry weather the rain finally arrived in March 2017 and the dam proceeded to fill.
-The new dam had its first spill.
+Following some dry weather the rain finally arrived in March 2017 and the dam proceeded to fill, then on 18 March the new dam had its first spill.
 You can view footage of the first water over the wall in our Related Links to the right.

 Project Photo albums